Naereen/web-sphinx/sublimetext.en.rst

 * `Language - French - Français <https://packagecontrol.io/packages/Language%20-%20French%20-%20Fran%C3%A7ais>`_ also adds various dictionaries for French.
 * `Predawn <https://packagecontrol.io/packages/Predawn>`_ is an improved interface, very dark to `help you protect your eyes <bin/yeux.sh>`_ !
 * `Status Bar Weather <https://packagecontrol.io/packages/Status%20Bar%20Weather>`_ adds unnecessary weather in the status bar at the bottom.
 Useless but fun.
 Yeah, your text editor can *tell you the weather!*
-* `Theme - Centurion <https://packagecontrol.io/packages/Theme%20-%20Centurion>`_ is my favorite theme, which brings a very refined but perfectly all smooth interface `suitable for optimum productivity <https://twitter.com/TristanDeleu>`_.
+* `Theme - Centurion <https://packagecontrol.io/packages/Theme%20-%20Centurion>`_ is my favorite theme, which brings a very refined but perfectly all smooth interface `suitable for optimum productivity <https://github.com/TristanDeleu>`_.

 Plugins that add great features:

 * `Dictionary​Auto​Complete <https://packagecontrol.io/packages/DictionaryAutoComplete>`_ enables auto-completion to integrate the words of dictionaries used for spell checking.
 Quite cool but can quickly be boring.
+Can be useful if you write prose and not code (project report, poetry etc).
 * `LineEndings <https://packagecontrol.io/packages/LineEndings>`_ to highlight and easily erase the painful (and unnecessary) spaces at the end of lines.
 * `MakeCommands <https://packagecontrol.io/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_.
 It's simple, but purely awesome!
 I use `a lot of Makefile <https://bitbucket.org/lbesson/web-sphinx/src/master/Makefile>`_ for my various projects.
 Such an efficient idea in fact!
 * `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ makes the sidebar much more useful.
 * The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `packagecontrol.io/packages/SublimeGit <https://packagecontrol.io/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
-Free but annoys you regularly to ask you buy an (useless) 10$ commercial license...
+Free but annoys you regularly to ask you buy a (useless) 10$ commercial license...
 But it is really awesome, so you will support this.
 * `Terminal <https://packagecontrol.io/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
 I do not use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.
 * `Wakatime <https://packagecontrol.io/packages/Wakatime>`_ to use `Wakatime.com <https://wakatime.com/>`_ (`read this other article for more explanations <wakatime.en.html>`_).